-“What would happen if Princess Kaguya came to Earth today?
-Using a time machine, in accordance with Albert Einstein’s theory, she arrived from the past to our times.
-How would she cope with the present?
-How would she expose the flaws, but also the beauty of our world?
-The story of Princess Kaguya from the collection “The Tale of the Bamboo Cutter” is one of the oldest and most beautiful Japanese legends.
+The tale of Princess Kaguya, from the collection The Tale of the Bamboo Cutter, is one of the oldest and most beautiful Japanese legends.
 The princess, who came from the Moon, becomes a litmus test for human nature.
-Her nobility and kindness reveal the shortcomings of humanity.
-The power of love and the beauty of human emotions cause her longing for life on Earth.
-The performance by Teatr X (Cai) from Tokyo raises the most important questions, confronts ideals with the current reality.
-We invite you to the show, which, from the perspective of a Japanese fairy tale, tells about us and our times.”
+Her nobility and kindness expose the shortcomings of humanity, but at the same time, the power of love and the beauty of human emotions awaken in her a longing for life on Earth.

-Graduate of the Faculty of Political Science and the Faculty of Political Economics at Waseda University in 1980.
-While still a student, he co-founded a theater with the playwright Risei Kishida.
+Graduate of the Faculty of Political Science and the Faculty of Political Economy at Waseda University in 1980.
+While still a student, he co-founded a theater with playwright Risei Kishida.
 From 1982 to March 2017, he was a member of the theater group "En" (Circle).
-He was a student of Tamasaburo Bando.
-In 1988, he studied at the Terry Sliver Studio in New York.
-After returning to Japan, he worked as a director, translator, playwright, actor, and conducted numerous theater workshops and classes.
-He has published books such as "Fred Astaire" and "To Become an Actor," among others.
+He studied under Tamasaburo Bando.
+In 1988, he trained at the Terry Silver Studio in New York.
+After returning to Japan, he worked as a director, translator, playwright, and actor, while also conducting numerous workshops and theater classes.
+He has published books such as Fred Astaire, How to Become an Actor, among others.

 Warsaw: MTM, “Scena na Kocjana”, 27.11.2019 godz.
 18.00